This HBO documentary has so many creepy moments that it’s difficult for any to stand out. Here’s one that did.

 So where does that leave Michael Jackson in the year 2020?
 Is he “cancelled”?
 Is that even possible?
 There’s a psychological term called “splitting” – an inability to view people as having both good and bad sides.
 Michael’s strongest defenders clearly love his music, and certain aspects of his personality (philanthropy, generosity, etc) inspired them.
 Claims that he molested children represent a threat to that image of Michael, which is why they argue themselves into logical pretzels defending him.

 It doesn’t have to be that way.
 You can still enjoy Michael’s music (and be inspired by the positive sides to his character) without retreating into solipsistic delusion.
-Start with the man in the mirror.
 Michael caused people to become better – it was what he loved to do – and we become better when we embrace the truth.
 Watch Finding Neverland and let Michael Jackson change you one final time.